keptn-sandbox/keptn-on-k3s/README-KeptnForDynatrace.md

 # Keptn for Dynatrace Users in 5 Minutes

+ATTENTION: This tutorial has recently been updated for Keptn 0.8.x and it added a couple of new use cases, e.g: Canary Deployments with Argo Rollout
+This description is not yet fully updated with all the latest.
+The best way to get started is just following the instructions on the main [README.md](README.md)

 If you follow this installation guide you will be able to explore the key Keptn use cases with Dynatrace:
 * SLI/SLO Based Quality Gates
 * Performance as a Self-Service